ironhack-rmt-materials/wd-lesson-guide-and-resources/misc/retrospectives/retrospective notes.md

   - https://app.mural.co (more flexible)
   - https://www.goretro.ai/ (more simple)
     - july24: for GoRetro.ai, you need to create an account but there's no email validation.
+    - dec24: goretro will discontinue their free plan

   <!--